Miskatonic-Investigative-Society/CoC7-FoundryVTT/.github/ABANDONED.md

 "SETTINGS.TrustedCanSeeChatCardHint": "Enabling this setting will give permission to trusted users to see GM only section on chat card.
-Use this with caution!", "SETTINGS.allowMythosHardenedTitle": "Mythos Hardened", "SETTINGS.allowMythosHardenedHint": "Allow Mythos Hardened sanity loss reductions", "SETTINGS.TokenDropMode": "When creating NPC :", "SETTINGS.TokenDropModeHint": "Define the default behavior when an NPC with rollable characteristics or skills is dropped on a scene.", "SETTINGS.TokenDropModeAsk": "Ask what to do",
+Use this with caution!", "SETTINGS.allowMythosHardenedTitle": "Mythos Hardened", "SETTINGS.allowMythosHardenedHint": "Allow Mythos Hardened sanity loss reductions", "SETTINGS.DoNotPromptNoTargetSelected": "Do not prompt that no targets are selected", "SETTINGS.DoNotPromptNoTargetSelectedHit": "When rolling weapon attacks without tokens do not requestion confirmation of no targets", "SETTINGS.TokenDropMode": "When creating NPC :", "SETTINGS.TokenDropModeHint": "Define the default behavior when an NPC with rollable characteristics or skills is dropped on a scene.", "SETTINGS.TokenDropModeAsk": "Ask what to do",